top of page

 The city's identity as the 'Window to Europe' is hence characterised by a very European architectural grandeur which is very different from other cities of Russia, for instance older cities like Moscow (Москва, Moskva) or Suzdal (Суздаль) (See our corresponding blogs in Moscow (Москва) | Kremlin and beyond and Suzdal (Суздаль)).
 With this openness, the city has also become the birthplace of countless cultural and artistic achievements, firmly establishing itself as a major cultural centre of prominence.

 When Peter I became Tsar (царь), he was probably one of the most educated and open-minded of all previous tsars.
 He was the first Russian king to travel outside Russia and brought in, amongst many other ideas, architectural ideas from Europe, in particular Netherlands (Dutch: Nederland), Germany (German: Deutschland) and Italy (Italian: Italia).
-He brought back many architectural books and plans from these countries and developed a very specific idea of how the city would look like, to the extent of mandating the designs.
+He brought back many architectural books and plans from these countries and developed a very specific idea of how the city would look like to rival the great European cities, to the extent of mandating the designs.
 This particular design or style is called Petrine Baroque (Петровское барокко, Petrovskoe barokko), which deviated from the then Naryshkin (Нарышкинский, Naryshkinkiy) style favoured in then Moscow.

 While the city now looks very French, it was not exactly intentional.
 In fact Peter I had explicitly shown dislike to the French and Italian Baroque architecture, and favoured the Dutch style, especially trying to mimick the canal-laden cityscape within his envisioned city.
 However the recruitment of designers, artisans and builders from the Netherlands was not very successful and most of the designers came from France and Italy instead and turned the direction to what we witness today.